Abasz/ESPRowingMonitor/docs/installation.md

 There are multiple ways to install the code on the board.

-For specifically supported bards and rowers one can use the precompiled firmware files (which is the simplest) provided under the Release page and flash them onto the board (e.g. via [ESPTools browser flasher](https://espressif.github.io/esptool-js/)).
+For specifically supported bards one can use the precompiled firmware files (which is the simplest way) provided under the [Release page](https://github.com/Abasz/ESPRowingMonitor/releases) and flash them onto the board (e.g. via [ESPTools browser flasher](https://espressif.github.io/esptool-js/)).
+The easiest is to use the `dynamic rower profile` which supports runtime-configurable settings over BLE via the [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/) but for pre calibrated rowers their specific firmware can be also used.

-For custom boards, settings or rowers one needs to compile the code into the firmware binary.
-This project uses Platformio it can be compiled with that either via CLI or VSCode extension.
+For custom boards one needs to compile the code into the firmware binary.
+This project uses PlatformIO.
+Firmware can be compiled with that either via CLI or VSCode extension.

 For Linux systems an install script (`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Abasz/ESPRowingMonitor/refs/heads/main/tools/install.sh)`") that downloads the code and dependencies and an interactive auto compiler script is provided.
 These guides the user through the installation and compilation process (please see more details [below](#auto-compiler)).
 For windows, Platformio (and or VSCode) needs to be installed manually.
 There are several tutorials on YouTube as well as on the [Platformio main page](https://platformio.org/).